How vaccines and research can help prevent cholera outbreaks

 What research is needed?

-We need to define how best to use the first-generation oral cholera vaccines and the second-generation vaccines when they become available on the market.
+We need to define how best to use the first-generation oral cholera vaccines and the second-generation vaccines as they become available on the market.

 In the 2021 Cholera Research Roadmap Agenda, 177 cholera stakeholders were interviewed – that included anyone working in the field, basic researchers and funders.
 The goal was to try to define the most important and outstanding research questions to help control cholera.